-5.3 What are the reporting requirements in relation to Alternative Investment Funds or their managers?
+5.3 What are the reporting requirements to investors or regulators in relation to Alternative Investment Funds or their managers?

 The fund manager must prepare and publish annual and biennial accounts.
 These must be made available free of charge at the investors' request.